 - Up to $100/£80: You can get overclockable boards for AMD chips (even with the premium, last-generation X370 chipset) in this range.
-But with Intel, you're stuck with stock speeds (though you can find overclock-friendly Z370 boards for just over $100/£80).
+But with Intel, you're stuck with stock speeds (though that may change with Intel's upcoming B560 and H570 boards).
 Depending on sale prices, you can get a host of features, including onboard Wi-Fi, although Wi-Fi-equipped boards usually start above $80/£60.

-- Sub $150/£140: Boards with Intel's Z370 chipset, which you’ll need for overclocking, start at the low end of this range.
-You also start to see more AMD boards with higher-end chipsets (X470) and premium features such as RGB lights lights and Wi-Fi.
+- Sub $150/£140: Boards with Intel's Z490 and chipset, which you’ll need for overclocking, start at the low end of this range.
+You also start to see more AMD boards with higher-end chipsets (X570) and premium features such as RGB lights lights and Wi-Fi.
 Note that, when we wrote this, pricing for the full range of Intel's latest Z590 motherboards was still very much up in the air.

-- $200/£180+: For mainstream platforms, this is the truly premium price range, where you’ll see the best board components, giant (often very stylized) heatsinks, and I/O covers designed to deliver a slick, premium look.
+- $200/£180+: For mainstream platforms, before Z490 and X570, this was the truly premium price range, where you’d see the best board components, giant (often very stylized) heatsinks, and I/O covers designed to deliver a slick, premium look.
 Extreme overclocking features, which mainstream builders don't need, are also often a key feature set.